trustification/trutification-ansible/README.md

 Create a PostgreSQL database and configure your database credentials in the  environment variables, see 'Verifying the deployment section', other database configurations are in the roles/tpa_single_node/vars/main.yml

 Postgres ssl mode is enabled by default.
-To disable it please change the following in roles/tpa_single_node/vars/main.yml file:
+To disable SSL, change the following line in the `roles/tpa_single_node/vars/main.yml` file.
 `tpa_single_node_pg_ssl_mode: disable`.

 * [Trustification-PostgreSQL](https://github.com/trustification/trustification/blob/release/1.2.z/docs/modules/admin/pages/cluster-preparing.adoc#rds)